 Best Places for Entertainment

-The District Lounge is a great place to start or end the evening.
-Though not a dive bar, this lounge has a dark feel and features a modern juke box, a vintage photo booth, karaoke and two pool tables.
-O’Hara’s Pub is a well-known spot where university locals hang out.
-There are bar stools, booths and tables with plenty of televisions and music plus a couple of pool tables.
-Haven Craft Kitchen + Bar features and a wide selection beer and drinks, stone fireplaces amidst a lively atomsphere.
+Haven Craft Kitchen + Bar features and a wide selection beer and drinks, stone fireplaces amidst a lively atmosphere.
 Haven also has a specialized menu just for dogs.
 The Wall has a self-serve beer station featuring a lineup of 50-plus rotating craft beer taps that lets you skip the bartender and get straight to pouring yourself a beer.
 You’re charged by the ounce so try many or pour yourself a full glass of your favorite beer.

 The District Lounge: 223 W Chapman Ave